Tuesday, January 26, 2010

 I graduated BFA from University of Waterloo in 1990, and I have attended numerous workshops, too many to mention here.

-craft mentors or "heroes"
+my craft mentors or "heroes"

 Ruth Duckworth, Ann Roberts, Jane Buyers, Robert Powning, Trudy Golley, Ruth Chambers, Grace Nickel, Alan Lacovetsky have all inspired me and I could add to the list and go on.....and on.
 All of these artists express themselves in unique and thought-provoking styles.